 Main Content

-- All UW Tacoma students are encouraged to apply which includes an interview process.
+- All UW Tacoma students are encouraged to apply.
+The application process includes an interview with the program coordinators and potential community partners for matching.

 - Space is limited.
 Students will be selected by the Office of Equity Inclusion staff and each nonprofit representative based on merit and career alignment with the mission and goals of our community partners.